 Water was so important for ancient civilizations that they prayed to gods and goddesses ruling over bodies of water.
-One such goddess was Chalchiuhtlicue, a goddess of freshwater worshipped by the Aztecs.
+Among the large number of Aztec gods and goddesses, Chalchiuhtlicue was the goddess of freshwater.

 If you ask different people about what they consider necessary in their lives, you will get quite different answers.
 However, one thing we can all agree on: without water, there would be no life.
 That’s why the first human settlements were built around large rivers and other freshwater sources.